Joseph-RF/RayTracer_Engine/README.md

 This section is to list bugs or limitations of the project

 * Specular component of lighting appears on the side facing away from the light.
 Should not appear.
-* If window size is set to (1900, 1080), mouse picking fails and is offset in the y direction.
-Possibly to due window's title bar.
+* If window size is set to (1900, 1080), mouse picking fails if window is not made fullscreen (maximise).
+* Using rotation gizmos occassionally results in nan values.
+* All GameObjects other than Cubes lack vertex normals meaning shader only works properly with Cube GameObjects

 <p align="right">(<a href="#readme-top">back to top</a>)</p>